othercat/CJKFontScript/README.md

 Major Update History
 =============
+####2015Apr17(MST) Wave 8, Codename "Ochiai Yuriko" (落合由里子)####
+These updates were introduced regarding to the wave 7:

+1. This update is intended to let SourceHanSansUI follow up with Adobe Official SHS 1.002 update, but we had found a problem regarding exaggerated output file size of SourceHanSansUI during its SuperOTC compilation.
+Ken Lunde pointed out that it is necessary to do master compilation regarding some of those subfonts (which needs lots of hours per font file).
+Fortunately, we had figured out a way to compile those important subfonts simultaneously (which saved us days of time).
+Such fact made this release available much earlier than what we supposed.

+2. Any font installation packages who removes STHeiti completely from the system will now move them into `~/.Trash` folder in lieu of their removal.
+Let users decide whether remove or not.

+3. SourceHanSansUI will become an offline installation package called "SHS-UI CJK GUI Font Modification Package", just as how the Hiragino Chinese GUI Font Modification made.

+4. Till now, there will be only one installation script available regarding Source Han Sans Official SuperOTC installation.
+Thanks to @BlackGear who pointed out that there's a missing token in this script, it is fixed in this update.

 ####2015Apr17(MST) Wave 7, Codename "Takayanagi Akira" (高柳明)####
 These updates were introduced regarding to the wave 6: